bamdadfr/screwmycode-in--extension/README.md

 ## 📖 Description

-Slow down and speed up YouTube videos.
+Slow down and speed up videos directly on YouTube like you would on a turntable.

+### ⚙️ Use either

+- Popup settings
+- Embedded controls

+### 📣 Share to

+- Users of the extension with the dynamic YouTube URL
+- Other users through the dedicated website [ScrewMyCode.in](https://www.screwmycode.in/)

 ## 🖊 Contribute